Engineered Flooring Style Options

-An interesting and unique method that involves taking lots of small pieces of wood from the tree and laying these in a geometrical pattern.
-Parquet offers a luxurious, sophisticated floor that is often used in large, important buildings or country estates.
-It’s one of the best ways to make a statement and create a high-impact visual with your floor.
+Parquet flooring is a sophisticated and unique style of flooring.
+This involves taking many small pieces of wood from the tree and laying them in a geometric pattern.
+The result is a luxurious, intricate design that is often seen in large, stately buildings or country estates.
+Parquet flooring is one of the best ways to make a statement and create a high-impact visual with your floor.
 Among the many possible patterns, the Herringbone pattern is one of the most popular for its elegance and visual interest.

-With a square edge, all the planks will fit together in a uniform fashion, creating a seamless surface that blends all the boards together from plank to plank.
-This type of edging will give the floor a contemporary feel so it’s perfect for modern homes.
+Square edge engineered flooring involves boards that fit together uniformly, creating a seamless surface.
+This design blends all the boards together, creating an uninterrupted flow from plank to plank.
+This edging style gives the floor a contemporary feel, making it perfect for modern homes.

-Boards with a bevelled edge enable each board to be accentuated creating a more traditional aesthetic.
-Bevelled edge flooring will have a very distinctive v-groove between each plank, making them much less formal than the square edge type.
-The deep bevel also serves a practical purpose - it's great for hiding tiny gaps which can appear between the boards.
+Boards with a bevelled edge create a more traditional aesthetic.
+Bevelled edge flooring features a distinct v-groove between each plank, creating a pattern that is less formal than the square edge type.
+The deep bevel also serves a practical purpose - it's great for hiding tiny gaps that can appear between the boards.